 8. Prepare your own food whenever possible

-Some of the benefits of prepping your own food include having a better variety of foods and flavors, knowing exactly what is in your food, and saving money.
+Some of the benefits of prepping your own food include eating better, having a better variety of foods and flavors, knowing exactly what is in your food, and saving money.
 People who buy from restaurants or grocery stores often eat more calories than they need because they have no idea that a small amount of food can be overeating.